Most spinal cord injuries result from motor vehicle crashes, falls, assaults, and sports injuries.

 Muscle relaxants: If spastic paralysis develops, muscle relaxants, such as baclofen or tizanidine, may be used.

-Rehabilitation, including physical and occupational therapy, can help people recover more quickly or more completely (see Rehabilitation After a Spinal Injury).
+Rehabilitation, including physical and occupational therapy, can help people recover more quickly or more completely.
 People usually need emotional support, and often counseling and antidepressants, because depression usually develops when injury results in disability.

 |ADVIL, MOTRIN IB|